digipet007/Word-Guess-Game/README.md

 # Word Guess Game

 This is an animal-themed hangman game.
+Use the keyboard to enter your letter guesses.
 The player is allowed nine incorrect guesses.
 On the ninth incorrect guess, the round is over and the player is assigned a new word to guess.

 ## Getting Started